NyiaJoe/NyiaJoe/README.md

 - 👋 Hi, I’m @NyiaJoe
-- 👀 I’m interested in ... user experience design, data design
+- 👀 I’m interested in ... data analysis and user experience design
 - 🌱 I’m currently learning ...
-Data learning
+Data Analysis in the NG30 days of learning
 - 💞️ I’m looking to collaborate on ... designing experiences that helps people make sound decisions quickly
+- I'd love to get help in breaking down the data analysis concepts
-- 📫 How to reach me ... josephnyiabari@gmail.com
+- 📫 How to reach me ... https://twitter.com/NyiabariJ

 <!---
 NyiaJoe/NyiaJoe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.